 There’s a Lot of Great Content on the Backblaze Blog

 Backblaze’s CEO Gleb Budman wrote the first post for this blog in March of 2008.
 Since that post there have been 612 more.
 There’s a lot of great content on this blog, as evidenced by the more than two million page views we’ve had since the beginning of this year.
-We typically publish two blog posts per week on a variety of topics, but we focus primarily on cloud storage technology and data backup, company news, and how-to articles on how to use cloud storage and various hardware and software solutions.
+We typically publish two blog posts per week on a variety of topics, but we focus primarily on cloud storage technology and data backup, company news, and how-to articles (we call “What’s the Diff?) on how to use cloud storage and various hardware and software solutions.

 Earlier this year we initiated a series of posts on entrepreneurship by our CEO and co-founder, Gleb Budman, which has proven tremendously popular.
 We also occasionally publish something a little lighter, such as our current Halloween video contest — there’s still time to enter!